Configure AWS PrivateLink in the Cloud Console

 Disable endpoint service

-In Cluster settings, click Disable.
+On the Cluster settings page for the cluster, click Disable for PrivateLink.
 Existing connections are closed after the AWS PrivateLink service is disabled.
 To connect using PrivateLink again, you must re-enable the service.